Vancouver Canucks: Jim Benning era (2014–2021)

+Later years of the Sedins (2014–2018)

-On May 21, 2014, Jim Benning was announced as general manager, having previously served as assistant general manager of the 2011 Boston Bruins championship team that had beaten the Canucks three years prior.
-On June 23, 2014, Willie Desjardins was named the 18th head coach of the Canucks.
-The team underwent a series of changes under the new management: veteran forward Ryan Kesler was traded to the Anaheim Ducks, and defenceman Jason Garrison was traded to the Tampa Bay Lightning, while Ryan Miller and Radim Vrbata were signed as free agents.
+On May 21, 2014, Jim Benning was announced as general manager, having previously served as assistant general manager of the 2010–11 Boston Bruins championship team that had beaten the Canucks three years prior.
+On June 23, Willie Desjardins was named the 18th head coach of the Canucks.
+The team underwent a series of changes under the new management – veteran forward Ryan Kesler was traded to the Anaheim Ducks, veteran defenceman Jason Garrison was traded to the Tampa Bay Lightning and veteran forward David Booth was let go in free agency, while Ryan Miller and Radim Vrbata were signed as free agents.
 This season saw the team honour former general manager and head coach Pat Quinn, following his death, by renaming a city street after him (Pat Quinn Way) as well as having his family participate in a pregame ceremonial puck drop.
-The Canucks finished second in the Pacific Division in the 2014–15 season, reaching the 100 point plateau for the ninth time in franchise history.
-They faced the Calgary Flames in the first round of the playoffs, losing in six games.
+The Canucks finished second in the Pacific Division in the 2014–15 season, reaching the 100-point plateau for the ninth time in franchise history.
+They faced the Calgary Flames in the first round of the 2015 playoffs, losing in six games.

-As the team fared poorly throughout the 2016–17 season, more veteran players were traded: Alex Burrows and Jannik Hansen were dealt in an effort to rebuild.
-On March 25, 2017, the Canucks' 2015 first round pick Brock Boeser made his NHL debut in his home state of Minnesota.
+As the team fared poorly throughout the 2016–17 season, more veteran players were traded – Alex Burrows and Jannik Hansen were dealt in an effort to rebuild.
+On March 25, 2017, the Canucks' 2015 first-round pick Brock Boeser made his NHL debut in his home state of Minnesota.
 Desjardins and his coaching staff, with the exception of assistant coach Doug Jarvis, were let go at the end of the season, replaced by Travis Green who coached their AHL affiliate in Utica.
 They also added Nolan Baumgartner, Newell Brown, and Manny Malhotra as assistant coaches.

 The 2017–18 season was another poor year for the Canucks, but rookie Boeser was a bright spot for the team.
 Despite an injury late in the season, Boeser's 29 goals and 55 points in 62 games were enough to place him second in Calder Memorial Trophy voting for rookie of the year.
 Longtime Canucks Daniel and Henrik Sedin played their final game on April 7, 2018, against the Edmonton Oilers.
 On June 5, 2018, longtime Canucks' public address announcer John Ashbridge died, having worked in his capacity with the franchise since 1987.
-During the offseason, Linden stepped down as president of hockey operations.
+During the off-season, Linden stepped down as president of hockey operations.